Skip to main content

 Jack Oates Pryor (they/he)

-Jack Oates Pryor is the current TUSA President, they are a third-year Bachelor of Arts and Laws student, majoring in Theatre Performance and German, with a passion for creativity, connection, and meaningful advocacy.
+Jack Oates Pryor is the current TUSA President, and a fifth-year Bachelor of Arts and Laws student, majoring in Theatre Performance and German, with a passion for creativity, connection, and meaningful advocacy.

-Jack brings to the role strong experience in student leadership, having served as the 2024 TUSA Southern Campuses President.
-They are committed to empowering student representatives across all campuses, championing inclusive policy, and ensuring student voices are front and center in university decision-making.
+Jack brings to the role strong experience in student leadership, having served as the 2024 TUSA Southern Campuses President and the 2025 TUSA State President.
+They are committed to empowering student representatives across all campuses, championing inclusive policy, and ensuring student voices are front and centre in all university decision-making.

 With a deep belief in the power of community, Jack balances the responsibilities of their role with a love for long chats with friends, and hiking in Tasmania’s wild places.
 Their leadership is grounded in empathy, integrity, and a clear focus on positive action.